 The ELD mandate is a federal rule published by the FMCSA that requires all non-exempt CMV drivers to install FMCSA-compliant electronic logging devices.
 The ELD mandate applies to most commercial drivers, but there are also some exceptions.

 For more details about the ELD rule, read the following posts:

 Are You Compliant?

 The ELD mandate compliance deadline is just around the corner.
-If you haven’t installed electronic logging devices yet, safety inspectors will cite and fine you from December 18, 2017 onwards.
+If you haven’t installed electronic logging devices yet, safety inspectors will cite and fine you from December 18, 2017 onward.